kountable/sanic-to-json/README.md

 ## How to document Sanic app and Blueprints
 - As the example shows, the Sanic app should have a `.doc` attribute.
 This doc string will serve as the introduction to the API in Postman docs, e.g., `app.__doc__ = "This API does stuff."`

-- Blueprints should also a doc string, this will serve as the description to each collection folder in Postman.
+- Blueprints should also include a doc string, this will serve as the description to each collection folder in Postman.
 Again see `examples` folder
 `bp1.__doc__ = "This is the doc string for blueprint1."`

-- Documented endpoints should include a header key as shown above.
 - Note: You can't send a JSON body with GET method.

 ## How to install